elnemr19/Text-Classification-RNN-/README.md

 ## 4. Pre-processing

 In this phase I:

-remove the punctuation and stopwords and convert text to lower. convert text into integer sequences by tokenizer, mapping each word to a unique index, and handles out-of-vocabulary words using a specified token (<OOV>). pads or truncates these sequences to a fixed length, ensuring uniform input size for deep learning models. word embedding:
+-remove the punctuation and stopwords and convert text to lower.

+-convert text into integer sequences by tokenizer, mapping each word to a unique index, and handles out-of-vocabulary words using a specified token (<OOV>).

+-pads or truncates these sequences to a fixed length, ensuring uniform input size for deep learning models.

+-word embedding:

+I used **GloVe** (Global Vectors for Word Representation) :is a pre-trained word embedding model where each word is represented as a vector of real numbers, capturing semantic meanings and relationships between words.

-## 4. Model Overview
+## 5. Model Overview

-## 5. Results
+## 6. Results

-## 6. Deployment
+## 7. Deployment